DJDevon3/CircuitPython/Ultimate GPS Featherwing/README.md

 Currently not DST aware code.
 You must set timezone offset yourself.

 Will have DST aware timezone in the future which changes + or - 1 twice a year (work in progress)

+Thanks to Neradoc for coding the Timezone offset correction for Adafruit GPS.